Are you planning to sell your home this year?

 Pressure, or motivation comes from life changes such as divorce, a sudden job transfer, difficulty meeting mortgage repayments or a death in the family and these things compel either the buyer or seller to act quickly.

-Fair market value is what you would expect to get for a house if you put it straight back on the market after it was initially sold
+Note: Fair market value is what you would expect to get for a house if you put it straight back on the market after it was initially sold.

 Now when we’re talking fair market value, let’s get one thing clear – it may not always be “fair” to you.